wearebraid/vueformulate.com/docs/guide/validation/README.md

 ## Showing validation

-Validation errors are always computed in realtime, but they are displayed on the input based on `error-behavior` of the input.
+Validation errors are always computed in realtime, but they are displayed based on `error-behavior` of the input.
 The default `error-behavior` is `blur` — meaning a field with validation errors are only shows those errors when a user removes focus from the input.
 In most circumstances this provides the best user experience since a user isn't bombarded with error messages.
-Additionally error messages are always shown when a user tries to submit a form with failing validation messages.
+Error messages are also always shown when a user tries to submit a form that has failing validation messages.
 In addition to the `blur` behavior, these additional `error-behavior` strategies are supported.

 Error Behavior  | Description